Oto snags $5.3M seed to use AI to understand voice intonation – TechCrunch

 Oto, a startup spun off from research at SRI International to help customer service operations understand voice intonation, announced a $5.3 million seed round today.

 Participants in the round included Firstminute Capital, Fusion Fund, Interlace Ventures, SAP.iO and SRI International .
-The startup has raised $6.5 million including a previous $1 million seed round, according to the company.
+The total includes a previous $1 million seed round, according to the company.

-Teo Borschberg, co-founder and CEO at Oto says the company launched out of SRI International, the same company where Apple’s Siri technology was originally developed.
+Teo Borschberg, co-founder and CEO at Oto, says the company launched out of SRI International, the same company where Apple’s Siri technology was originally developed.
 It has been developing intonation data, based originally on SRI research, to help customer service operations respond better to caller’s emotions.
-The goal is to use this area of artificial intelligence to improve interactions between Customer Service Reps (CSRs) and customers in real time.
+The goal is to use this area of artificial intelligence to improve interactions between customer service reps (CSRs) and customers in real time.

 As part of the research phase, the company compiled a database of 100,000 utterances from 3,000 speakers, culled from two million sales conversations.
 From this data, it has built a couple of tools to help customer service operations automate intonation understanding.